Belgium–Kosovo relations

 Belgium–Kosovo relations refer to the bilateral relations of the Kingdom of Belgium and the Republic of Kosovo.
-Kosovo has an embassy in Brussels and Belgium has a Liaison Office in Pristina.
+Kosovo has an embassy in Brussels and Belgium has an embassy in Pristina.

 Belgium was one of the first countries to recognise Kosovo's independence on 24 February 2008.
 As a European Union (EU) founder and member, Belgium supports Kosovo in its euro-integration path.
+Belgium played an important role in promoting peace in Kosovo, supporting NATO operations, and providing assistance to Kosovo Albanian refugees.
+The Albanian diaspora in Belgium raised awareness of the Kosovo issue and lobbied for independence.
+The two countries enjoy good relations, driven by their commitments to Western structures and alliances.